Zuheros

 Zuheros is a mountain village located in the province of Córdoba, Spain.
 According to the 2006 census (INE), it has a population of 821 inhabitants.
-Nearby are scenic walking routes and the Murcielagos cave.
+Nearby are scenic walking routes.

+Zuheros is one of the White Towns of Andalusia and is listed as one of the most beautiful towns in Spain and the world; since 2016 it is part of the Association of Most Beautiful Villages in the World.
+Its peculiar castle is integrated in the rock of the mountain.

+The Murcielagos cave, or Bats' Cave, is famous for the practice of speleology and for the presence of these animals.